 Executive function challenges are defined as chronic difficulties in organizing, planning, and carrying out tasks and can make success in college-level academics much more difficult.
 Some college students with EFCs may have previously been assessed for or even diagnosed with ADHD or a learning disability, but others may not, despite struggling with such tasks.
 Learn more about Executive Function Challenges

 We have the capacity to support approximately 100 students at any given time.
-In addition to our full-time staff (As-U-R Director and As-U-R Learning Specialist), As-U-R has a support staff team of seven graduate assistants that intensively support our student population.
+In addition to our full-time staff (As-U-R Coordinator and As-U-R Learning Specialist), As-U-R has a support staff team of seven graduate assistants that intensively support our student population.

 Our program is 100% free.